The Medal of the World Federation of ADHD

 Prof. Paul Wender

-The 2nd Medal of the World Federation had been awarded to Prof. Wender during the opening ceremony of the 5th World Congress on ADHD in Glasgow in May 2015.
+The 2nd medal of the World Federation was awarded to Prof. Wender during the opening ceremony of the 5th World Congress on ADHD in Glasgow in May 2015.

 Prof. Dr. Eric Taylor